Interdisciplinary Informatics (Si2)

 Bioinformatics

-BIOI 1000 INTRODUCTION TO BIOINFORMATICS (3 credits)
+BIOI 1000 DIGITAL HEALTH AND BIOLOGICAL SYSTEMS (3 credits)

 Distribution: Natural/Physical Science General Education course